Reviews You Can Rely On

 Credit: Hale Milano

-The other top-scoring models aren't the lightest or the most ergonomic, but both Ego Power+ 615 CFM and the Makita 36V LXT Brushless are still fairly comfortable to use, and our gripes are minor.
-The Ego Power+ is a little front-heavy, and the Makita weighs a hefty nine pounds.
+The other top-scoring models aren't the lightest or the most ergonomic, but the Husqvarna Leaf Blaster 350iB, Ego Power+ 615 CFM, and the Makita 36V LXT Brushless are still fairly comfortable to use, and our gripes are minor.
+The Ego Power+ is a little front-heavy, the Makita weighs 9 lbs, and the Husqvaran weighs a lofty 10 lbs.

 The Turbo button is located on top, easily pressable with a thumb.